 - Program objectives/outcomes

 - Initial distribution of shares and/or allocation

 - Transferability provisions

-- Use of allocation, including any restrictions
+- · Use of allocation, including any restrictions

 - Referendum requirements

-Allocation-based management approaches are effective in constraining harvest to the allowable catch and can provide flexibility to operators.
-If an allocation-based approach is used to manage charter vessels, the current landings monitoring program would have to be modified or supplemented.
-The Council is developing an amendment that considers requiring electronic reporting for for-hire vessels.
+Allocation-based management approaches are effective in constraining harvest to the allowable catch and provide flexibility to operators.
+If an allocation-based approach is used to manage headboats, the landings data from the SRHS can be used to determine allocation.